Kikobeats/svr/README.md

 })
 ```

-You can declare it as `npm start` script
+You can declare it as `npm start` script:

 ```
 {